carbon-design-system/ibm-products/.github/CODE_GUIDELINES.md

   - Standard imports:
     ```scss
     @import '@carbon/import-once/scss/import-once';
+    @import '../../global/styles/carbon-settings';
     @import '../../global/styles/project-settings';
+    ```
+  - Imports of styles for any Carbon components or settings or components from elsewhere in this package that the component is dependent on.
+  - The following mixin, which should then contain all the style definitions.
+    This is in order to enable the Carbon import-once mechanism.

+    ```scss
+    // Define all component styles in a mixin which is then exported using
+    // the Carbon import-once mechanism.
+    @mixin component-name {
+      $block-class: #{$pkg-prefix}--component-name;

+      // styles here
+    }

+    @include exports('component-name') {
+      @include component-name;
+    }
     ```

 - Do not use nesting of SCSS.
 - Style directives should use Carbon tokens (theme, layout, motion) are used unless the design specifies otherwise.\